underscoreio/essential-scala/src/pages/traits/traits.md

 Like a class, a trait is a named set of field and method definitions.
 However, it differs from a class in a few important ways:

- - **A trait cannot have a constructor** -- we can't create objects directly from a trait.
+ - **A trait cannot have a constructor**---we can't create objects directly from a trait.
 Instead we can use a trait to create a class, and then create objects from that class.
 We can base as many classes as we like on a trait.

  - Traits can define **abstract methods** that have names and type signatures but no implementation.
 We saw this in the `Visitor` trait.
 We must specify the implementation when we create a class that extends the trait, but until that point we're free to leave definitions abstract.